oznogon/gattaibushido-public/rules/03_basic_play.md

 Move to Rumble mode, initiate fusions, and bring out the Big Giant Monster.
 It is now your opponent's turn, and your played card is winning.

-**Special:** This can only be played during the third stage of a Throwdown.
+**Special:** This can not be played during active Rumble stages of a Throwdown.
 The card that activates this Drive cannot be Blocked.

 #### Assist Actions